harikishants/Nexus/README.md

 ## Workarounds ##

-1. If you encounter "Terminated due to large over-approximation error" during reachability analysis phase:
-- Consider reducing flowpipe_step_size in input/polar-parameters.txt
-- Consider clipping initial conditions into smaller ranges in input/spec-<name>.txt.
-Then, execute 'Running only reachability'.
-The input_range.txt will be available in output/<name>/.
-Do for all smaller ranges.
-Create a new file input_range.txt by mentioning max and min of ranges and execute 'Running only quantization'

-2. As of now, Nexus only accepts plant variables as NN inputs.
-If your NN input has linear combination of plant variables like in ACC (x0,x1,x5,x2-x3,x4-x5), then create a linear transformation matrix as first layer as shown in spec-ACC3.txt.
-Modify print in spec-ACC3.txt to print required ranges by executing 'Running only reachability'.
-Then create input_range.txt in format provided and then execute 'Running only quantization'.

-## Workarounds ##

 1. If you encounter a "Terminated due to large over-approximation error" during the reachability analysis phase:
    - Consider reducing the `flowpipe_step_size` parameter in the `input/polar-parameters.txt` file.
    - Try clipping the initial conditions into smaller ranges in the `input/spec-<name>.txt` file.
 Then, execute the 'Running only reachability' script.
 The `input_range.txt` file will be generated in the `output/<name>/` directory.
 Repeat this process for all smaller ranges.
 Finally, create a new file named `input_range.txt` by specifying the maximum and minimum ranges, and execute the 'Running only quantization' script.